p14149650/project/readme.md

 ## look and feel

-- The subsections were really nice in the way you resize the page and it changes to a different colour depending the specific device you want to use.
+- The subsections were really nice in the way you resize the page and it changes to a different colour depending on the specific device you want to use.
 The use of the background overlay was really good with the gate effect overlaying with the binary background image making the website more insightful and appealing.

 - The text was also minimised through each section by including bullet points and images to give the user something to interact with and to attain a feeling of the elements used apart from just huge chunks of text.